Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 All of these are examples of potential manipulatives.

-Differentiation Strategy 3: Find gaps and fill them!
+3. Find learning gaps and fill them

 The core purpose of mastery-based teaching is to ensure that no child is left behind.